 AE1 Jared Brose

-We entrusted them with Brandon’s life.
-They murdered him and have covered it up.
-Even if none face justice, every damn one of them needs to be relieved of duty immediately.
-This political correctness is gone off the rails.
+We entrusted these people with Brandon’s life.
+They murdered him and the Navy allowed them to cover it up.
+Even if none face legal justice, every damn one of them needs to be relieved of duty immediately and separated from the naval service.
+Political correctness has gone off the rails if it’s now allowing murderers and those who were an accessory to murder to just go about their lives as normal.

 A Command Master Chief was allegedly relieved for being degrading to women for saying “Let’s clap like we were in a strip club.”
-People are relieved for an insensitive remark, but if they allow someone to be driven to suicide, that’s OK.
+People are relieved for an insensitive remark, but if they allow someone to be driven to suicide, that’s OK in the United States Navy.

 The icing on the cake was that after Brandon’s driver’s license arrived at the squadron after his death, it was also stolen and has been presumably destroyed.
 Help to drive someone to commit suicide and get rewarded with a commission as a naval officer.

-Commander Trevor Prouty who was the Executive Officer is now the Commanding Officer of HSC-28.
+Commander Trevor Prouty is now the Commanding Officer of HSC-28.
 Prouty and Whitmer have apparently been spreading the rumor we paid people for information.
 The very idea is absurd and is yet just another outrageous lie.
+Remember, truth is a traitor in an empire of liars.

-CDR Prouty claims the command didn’t know AE1 Brose was so abusive towards the sailors in his charge until Brandon died.
-The command certainly did know.
+Prouty claims the command didn’t know AE1 Brose was so abusive towards the sailors in his charge until Brandon died.
+But that is a blatant lie, the command certainly did know how abusive he was.
 Brandon’s father Patrick personally told Master Chief Lerette on June 18th.
 Lerette then told CMC Tokarski.

 Patrick also told CMC Tokarski on June 25th, and categorically went down the list of the abuses being committed by AE1 Brose.
 If officers were truly kept in the dark about the unrelenting harassment, then the commanding officer should have immediately relieved all those involved.

-Then the CO should have contacted the admiral requesting a general court against all those who perpetrated crimes and those who concealed the crimes.
+Then the commanding officer of the squadron should have contacted the admiral requesting a general court for all those who perpetrated crimes, and those who concealed crimes.
 CDR Duane Whitmer’s failure to do so makes him complicit.
-Suicide is just the cost of doing business.
+It’s Navy policy, suicide is just the cost of doing business.

 How could they not know about the on-going harassment?
 Everyone Brandon worked with were witnesses to the chronic and sadistic abuse levied on Brandon and others.
 NC1 Spence bragged to Brandon’s father on the phone that he was protecting Brandon.
 That was obviously a lie.